Nimsters/2022.djangoday.dk/content/_index.md

 ---
 title: "Welcome - Django Day Copenhagen 2022"
 date: "2021-11-29"
-description: "Djangonauts from in and around Denmark are meeting up for the second edition of Django Day Copenhagen, TBA"
+description: "Djangonauts from in and around Denmark are meeting up for the second edition of Django Day Copenhagen, April 8th 2022"
 draft: false

 ---

-# Standby...
+# Coming up!

-We are looking to secure a venue and will announce the dates soon.
+Good news everyone!
+We've identified the [Venue](/venue/) (Onkel Danny's Plads / Uncle Danny's Plaza) and the date (April 8th).

-## Are you coming in 2022?
+# You Coming?

 Please register your intention to participate here: